a-cosmology-group/acg/models/4seu/index.md

 1. Hubble's Law: 4-Sphere geometry suggests a linear relation between the galactic recession and the arc angle.
 The Galactic Recession is the subject of speculation.
 2. Star distance validation: This is the key to the whole speculation.
 The validation desired is carried out on the Luminosity distance, comparing its value calculated from the Redshift z of a star with that derived by its Distance modulus μ.

-Everything is described in <a href="The 4-Sphere model for an Alternative Metric in Cosmology - Key Aspects and Speculation.pdf">The 4-Sphere model for an Alternative Metric in Cosmology: Key Aspects and Speculation</a>.
+Everything is described in [The 4-Sphere model for an Alternative Metric in Cosmology: Key Aspects and Speculation](4seu.pdf).

 An essay, which completes the speculation, also describes the opportunity to incorporate the 4-Sphere metric into the Standard Model.